 - A. Bloodborne pathogens may be transmitted in the following ways: - 1.
 By having sex with an infected person (through semen, vaginal fluids, or blood); - 2.
 Being punctured by or sharing needles and syringes or any injury by a contaminated sharps object; - 3.
 From the mother to the fetus during pregnancy or possibly to the baby through breast feeding; - 4.
 By receiving infected blood or blood products; - 5.
 Transferring the infectious material to the mouth, eyes, nose, or open skin; - 6.
 Sharing razors, toothbrushes or contact lenses; tattooing and body piercing; or - 7.
 Exposure of open wounds/mucous membranes to the blood of an infected person.
 See CDC web site for current information: www.cdc.gov. - B. Current scientific and medical technology has determined that bloodborne pathogens are transmitted through certain behaviors, not the environment, and that there is no risk of infection through routine daily contact.
-Live Bloodborne pathogens must gain entry to the blood stream or mucous membranes to cause infection.
-Employees and students are not at risk of exposure to bloodborne pathogens through: - 1.
-Casual contact (shaking hands, working side-by-side);
+Live

 Environmental Management System: Document and Records Control Guidance Program: Bloodborne Pathogen Control Plan

-Doc.
-No.: BIOS-24-L2-S0-CH0-001

-Rev No: 003

-Date: 12/07/2017